generalbcy/LiteNetwork/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/0865f75d0fa2498e936a6853c1117b97)](https://www.codacy.com/gh/Eastrall/LiteNetwork/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Eastrall/LiteNetwork&amp;utm_campaign=Badge_Grade)
 [![NuGet](https://img.shields.io/nuget/v/LiteNetwork.svg)](https://www.nuget.org/packages/LiteNetwork/)

-`LiteNetwork` is a simple and fast networking library built with C# and compatible with .NET Standard 2.
+`LiteNetwork` is a simple and fast networking library built with C# and compatible with .NET Standard 2, .NET 5 and .NET 6.
 Its main goal is to simply the creation of basic socket servers over the TCP/IP protocol.

-It has been initialy developed for game development networking, but can also be used for other purposes.
+Initially, LiteNetwork has been initialy developed for game development networking, but can also be used for other purposes.

 ## How to install